-Many people don't know about post-coital methods birth control used after unprotected intercourse.
-Usually promoted as an emergency measure (when a condom breaks or for rape victims), they are also useful for women who don't have sex with penetration very often.
+Post-coital methods-birth control used after unprotected intercourse-are usually promoted as emergency measures (when a condom breaks or women are raped).
+They offer an alternative for women who don't have sex with penetration very often, although they do not offer any protection from STDs.

 Ovral, one of the stronger birth control pills, is used most often.
-Some doctors are starting to use danazol (Cyclomen), a hormone used to block menstruation in women with endometriosis.
-Danazol causes less nausea than Ovral.
+Danazol (Cyclomen), a hormone used to block menstruation in women with endometriosis, causes less nausea than Ovral.
+The anti-progesterone RU 486 (known as the "abortion pill") is also effective as a post-coital method but is not yet available in North America.